redhat-developer/backstage-odo-devfile-plugin/README.md

 ## Example

-See https://github.com/ododev/odo-backstage-golden-path-template for an end-to-end example of a Software Template (a.k.a Golden Path Template) relying on the extensions above.
+See https://github.com/ododev/odo-backstage-software-template for an end-to-end example of a [Backstage Software Template](https://backstage.io/docs/features/software-templates/) relying on the extensions above.